Would you like to experience life as an Au Pair in the Alps?

 What you will need:

 - A recent CV

-- A dear family letter – this is an introduction about yourself for your future host family.
-You might like to write about your home life, family, interests, studies, and most of all, why you want to be an Au Pair in Switzerland.
+- A dear family letter – Your chance to introduce yourself to your future host family.
+For instance, you might like to write about your home life, family, interests, studies, and most of all, why you want to be an Au Pair in Switzerland.